tum-esi/testbench/README.md

 ### Ending Phase

--   The testReport is written to the storage
+-   The finished testReport is written to the storage
--   If the Synchronous listening phase was present the testReport property is updated.
+-   If the Synchronous listening phase was present the testReport property is updated to the current state.
+-   The testbench is reset to be ready for the next test run.

 ## To-Do